 - Most noticeable are Winzar and Crug.
 Winzar appears to had his left eye scratched out, and Crug's entire lower jaw has a metal replacement.
 He somehow had his entire lower jaw ripped off in battle.
 What Do You Mean, It's for Kids?

 - The Dark Tribes in general.

 - The Ice Hunters.
-An Always Chaotic Evil tribe of undead ice age creatures with the hability to freeze solid every place they show up in.
+An Always Chaotic Evil tribe of undead ice age creatures with the ability to freeze solid every place they show up in.
 And they've proven to be the biggest challenge for our heroes so far.
 Their minifigures are littered with gruesome detail; exposed ribs and muscle fibres, trunks that have rotted to the bone, a vulture whose head has been literally bolted back together, entire body parts replaced by ice, and a character outright named "Mottrot".

-- What an Idiot!: Cragger cut the rope that was being used to save his parents because he thinks he can lift up a giant crocodile tank with his bare hands.
+- Cragger cut the rope that was being used to save his parents because he thinks he can lift up a giant crocodile tank with his bare hands.